Last Updated on

 You have no idea the type of impact an artist can have on you when you let them take you into their realm unless you’ve already experienced it.

-They have complete control over the environment now (not just the sound, which is how it is when you listen to a recorded), so it can be a very immersive experience.
+They have complete control over the environment now (not just the sound, which is how it is when you listen to the recorded music home), so it can be a very immersive experience.
 If you aren’t already a big concert goer, then start now.

 I’m often encouraged to become much more technically minded when I go to see bands like “Between The Buried And Me”.
 They inspire me to practice my guitar like crazy.